Volunteering with All-Aboard

 In the event that we have a volunteer position to offer, once we receive your application you will be invited down for a trail session.
 After this we will meet to discuss how you got on, dates and times you can support us.
 If you would like to proceed and become a volunteer, we will contact the referees provided in your application, ask you to complete a DBS form and give you a centre induction.

 All volunteers an instructors must complete our compulsory training: First Aid, Safeguarding and Disability Awareness.
 Your first 6 sessions will be a probationary period were we will ‘buddy’ you up and check in to see how you are getting on.
 Once you have volunteered for 6 sessions you will be sent an online voucher where you can book onto the next available compulsory training courses.
-After this time your volunteer hours will be recorded so you can take part our Volunteer Reward Scheme.

 Please note: You cannot volunteer without any references, a DBS check, or if you fail to complete the compulsory training.